jl908069/GUMsley_Sum/mdata/GUM_conversation_risk.md

 	Looser.
 What else can we do tomorrow, besides go to the movies. t-?

-DAN:	 Go out to dinner?
+Speaker A:	 Go out to dinner?

 JENNIFER: I'm so not hungry right now,
 	it's hard for me to think about food.

-DAN:	 Alright.
+Speaker A:	 Alright.

 JENNIFER: I'd like to go out to dinner though.
 	Think we can find a hot dog?

-DAN: Yeah,
+Speaker A: Yeah,
 	that's a good idea.
 	That's an excellent idea.

 JENNIFER:	   There you go thinking again again.

-DAN:	 There you go thinking again.
+Speaker A:	 There you go thinking again.

 JENNIFER: I'm gonna whip your butt.

-DAN:	You think so,
+Speaker A:	You think so,
 	hunh?

 JENNIFER: Yeah.

-DAN:	Un-unh.
+Speaker A:	Un-unh.
 That's all I get?
 That's me,
 	right?

 JENNIFER:	Yeah you get a percentage of the amount of countries you own,
 	and then,
 	for continents you get another set amount.

-DAN:  So can I get something on this bad boy?
+Speaker A:  So can I get something on this bad boy?

 JENNIFER:	  Yeah.
 	 See?

-DAN: So I hit okay?
+Speaker A: So I hit okay?

 JENNIFER:	Yeah.
 	Hit okay.
 See you got one of each kind of card.

-DAN:	     Excellent.
+Speaker A:	     Excellent.
 	Oh okay.
 	So I get...

 JENNIFER:	So you got ten,
 	looks like sixteen.

-DAN:	    Sixteen?
+Speaker A:	    Sixteen?

 JENNIFER:	Who you gonna trounce on?
 	That's you up there,